kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 Yes, it generates a new cache file for every different set of JS and CSS requirements it finds, but you must enable and configure FVM settings for each site in your network separatly (no global settings for all sites).

-= How do I use the pre-compressed files with gzip_static on Nginx? =
+= How do I use the pre-compressed files with gzip_static or brotli_static on Nginx? =

 When we merge and minify the css and js files, we also create a `.gz` file to be used with `gzip_static` on Nginx.
 You need to enable this feature on your Nginx configuration file if you want to make use of it.
+Likewise, if you have Nginx compiled with brotli and have enabled the php-ext-brotli extension for PHP, you can enable the brotli_static option and FVM will also generate .br files for you :)

 = Is it compatible with AdSense and other ad networks? =

-If you are just insertigng ads on your pages, yes.
+If you are just inserting ads on your pages, yes.
 If you are using a custom script to inject those ads, please double check if it works.

 = After installing, why are some images and sliders not working? =